 Formation of IAB irons began with the partial melting of a unique chondritic parent body, probably through a combination of both endogenous radiogenic heating (26Al decay) and impact events.
 Temperatures varied from as low as 950°C to as high as 1400°C, producing a range of metalsilicate lithologies.
 Migration of the partial melt into a S-rich core, or into numerous smaller pools distributed throughout the parent body, resulted in the segregation of silicates from metalsulfide partial melts, probably resulting in the partial differentiation of the asteroid.
 Based on the HfW system, this metalsilicate segregation began very early, within ~2.5 m.y. of the formation of CAIs, and therefore silicate inclusions in IAB irons represent some of the oldest silicates available for study (Schulz et al., 2010).

-Since the highest ArAr-based age estimate for Landes is younger than the highest measured for Caddo County, and since the cooling rate of metal is determined to be lower for Landes than that for Caddo County, it was inferred that Landes was the more deeply buried of the two, both pre-disruption and post-reassembly of the IAB planetesimal (Vogel and Renne, 2008).
+Whereas the highest ArAr age estimate for Landes would still make it younger than Caddo County, and given that the cooling rate of metal is lower for Landes than that for Caddo County, it was inferred that Landes was the more deeply buried of the two source lithologies, both pre-disruption and post-reassembly of the IAB planetesimal (Vogel and Renne, 2008).
 Bogard et al, (2005) calculated the absolute IXe retention age relative to the Shallowater standard (4.5623 ±0.0004 b.y.) to be 4.5579 ±0.0001 b.y. (given that cooling was initiated 4.53 b.y. ago with an IXe closure temperature of 1100°C).
 In addition, they calculated the KAr closure age of Caddo County to be ~4.507 b.y.; a lower limit of 4.536 (±0.032) b.y. was calculated in a separate study (Vogel and Renne, 2006).
-Caddo County had a minimum pre-atmospheric diameter of ~40 cm, and a cosmic-ray exposure age, based on 3He, 21Ne, and 38Ar in metal, of only ~2 m.y., which is significantly less than that of other IAB irons and the winonaites (Vogel and Leya, 2008).
+A PbPb age of 4.563 (±0.029) b.y. (isochron for all samples, see diagram below) was calculated by Litasov et al. (2019) for apatite grains in some other Udei Station grouplet irons; a somewhat younger PbPb age was obtained when excluding several incongruent data points.